Adani Group Secures ₹13,750 Crore Through Bond Issuances and Forms New Subsidiary for Kedarnath Ropeway

 *this image is generated using AI for illustrative purposes only.

 Adani Enterprises has made significant strides in the Indian corporate bond market, raising a substantial ₹13,750 crore over the past year through various bond issuances.
 This move highlights the group's strategic approach to capital raising and its growing influence in the domestic financial markets.
+Additionally, the company has established a new subsidiary focused on ropeway operations in the Kedarnath region.

 Key Highlights of Adani Group's Bond Issuances